 Injuries are annoying!
-Some are more serious than others but generally it's not a reason to stop training altogether.
-You've often worked hard to be where you are today so don't let this injury get in the way.
+Some are more serious than others but in general it is not a reason to stop training altogether.
+You've often worked hard to be where you are today so don't let this injury get in your way.
 Here are 7 strategies to still keep working out with knee problems.

-Before we go any further we would like to point out that the tips we are discussing here NOT for traumatic knee injuries.
+Before we go any further, we want to point out that the tips we discuss here are NOT up for traumatic knee injuries.
 Traumatic knee injuries are knee injuries that occur as a result of an accident.

-Contact injury in sports such as football, rugby, martial arts
+Contact injury in sports such as soccer, rugby, martial arts

 Displacement of the kneecap